-A 6 Week Program of trauma-sensitive therapeutic yoga classes to assist you in recovery from trauma and stress.
-This program is one hour a week for 6 weeks.
+You may choose between a 6 or 12 week program of Trauma-Sensitive Therapeutic Yoga classes to assist you in recovery from trauma and stress.
+This program is one hour a week for 6 weeks, or 12 weeks.

 A typical class will involve: